 Read: Acer Predator X27 review

 If you’re looking for a 4K gaming monitor that’s big but still able to fit on your desk, the Acer Predator CG437K is a great fit (pun intended).
-During our testing, the monitor proved big enough to fill our peripheral vision from 3-4 feet away, and there’s even a remote.
-It’s like having an ultra-wide without the curve but with the extra height you crave.
+In our time with the monitor, we found it big enough to fill our peripheral vision from 3-4 feet away.
+Plus, you get a remote in the box.
+Ultimately, the Predator CG437K like having an ultra-wide without the curve but with the extra height you crave.

 Its gaming credentials are out of this world too.
-The Predator CG437K comes with G-Sync Compatibility from 48-120 Hz, and the monitor can hit 144 Hz with overclock --if you have two DisplayPort cables and don’t need G-Sync or HDR.
-With a big-screen VA panel boasting 4,000:1 contrast, games looked lifelike and proved a different experience than when using other premium 4K displays, including the Acer Predator X27 and Acer Predator X35.
+The Predator CG437K comes with G-Sync Compatibility from 48-120 Hz.
+The monitor can also hit 144 Hz with overclock --but only if you have two DisplayPort cables and don’t need G-Sync or HDR.
+With a big-screen VA panel boasting 4,000:1 contrast, games looked lifelike and proved a different experience than when using other premium displays, including the 4K Acer Predator X27 and 3440 x 1440 Acer Predator X35.

-The lines separating the monitor needs of gamers and professionals is blurring.
-Additionally, there’s nothing wrong with a video wanting to game during their free time, right?
+The lines separating the monitor needs of gamers and professionals keeps blurring.
+Besides that, there’s nothing wrong with a photo editor wanting to game during their free time, right?
 The Acer ConceptD CP271K is the best 4K gaming monitor for professionals because it boasts impressive gaming specs coupled with accurate color space coverage.

 If you have a lot of room in your budget and are seeking the best-looking 4K experience, it doesn’t get better than the Alienware AW5520QF, the first real OLED gaming monitor.
 With its unprecedented technology, it delivered the best image quality we've ever seen, boasting immeasurable blacks and, therefore, theoretically unlimited contrast.